Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Introduction

 \textbf{Approach.} We introduce \textit{Dimmer}, a self-adaptive ST protocol for all-to-all communication.
-Dimmer is part of the LWB class of protocols~\cite{Ferrari2012-LWB}: applications see the medium as a shared bus, and a coordinator centrally schedules communication into periodic rounds.
-Dimmer introduces two novel elements: (1) a centrally-executed deep Q-network that globally adapts the retransmission parameter to tackle interference, and (2) a distributed forwarder selection scheme using multi-armed bandits at runtime, to deactivate superfluous devices and save energy in the interference-free case.
+Dimmer is part of the Low-power Wireless Bus (LWB) class of protocols~\cite{Ferrari2012-LWB}: applications see the medium as a shared bus, and a coordinator centrally schedules communication into periodic rounds.
+Dimmer introduces two novel elements: (1) a centrally-executed Deep Q-Network (DQN) that globally adapts the retransmission parameter to tackle interference, and (2) a distributed forwarder selection scheme using multi-armed bandits at runtime, to deactivate superfluous devices and save energy in the interference-free case.
 Unlike other forwarder-selection approaches~\cite{Sarkar2016-Sleeping-Beauty}, Dimmer does not require extra transmissions: application packets are enhanced with local performance measurements and shared with the network; and communication schedules are used to globally adapt devices to the current measured interference.
-At the end of a round, the Dimmer coordinator aggregates the feedback received from all nodes and execute its DQN, thus establishing a new transmission strategy for the entire network.
+At the end of a round, the Dimmer coordinator aggregates the feedback received from all nodes and executes its DQN, thus establishing a new transmission strategy for the entire network.
 In the interference-free case, the coordinator allows devices to sequentially learn at runtime if they are essential to the information dissemination or can be deactivated to save energy.

-\textbf{Contributions.} This paper contributes the following: \begin{itemize} \itemsep{0em} \item We present Dimmer, an RL-enabled self-adaptive communication primitive featuring a deep Q-network and adversarial multi-armed bandits; \item We highlight how we represent Dimmer as a solvable RL problem, and how we design a constrained embedded deep Q-network fitting to a platform featuring a 4~MHz CPU and 10~kB of RAM; \item We introduce a trace-based environment that Dimmer uses to learn interference-coping strategies in a matter of minutes rather than days; \item We provide an open-source\footnote{available at: REDACTED} implementation and evaluate our solution on two testbeds comprising 18 and 48 nodes, showing it is able to operate on new topologies and adapt against unseen interference without retraining its DQN. \end{itemize}
+\textbf{Contributions.} This paper contributes the following: \begin{itemize} \itemsep{0em} \item We present Dimmer, an RL-enabled self-adaptive communication primitive featuring a deep Q-network and adversarial multi-armed bandits; \item We highlight how we represent Dimmer as a solvable RL problem featuring centralized control and distributed decision-making, and how we design an embedded deep Q-network fitting to low-power platforms; \item We provide an open-source\footnote{https://github.com/ds-kiel/dimmer} implementation and evaluate our solution on two testbeds comprising 18 and 48 nodes, showing it is able to operate on new topologies and adapt against unseen interference without retraining its DQN. \end{itemize}